redbear/DuoSetupCLI/README.md

-# DuoSetupCLI
+# Usage

-Command line interface program for setting up Duo
+---

+DuoSetupCLI is a command line interface program for setting up Duo.
+Power on your Duo and make it enter the listening mode.
+The Duo will act as an AP, e.g. "Duo-xxxx" and you can see it in the AP scanned list on your computer.
+Connect your computer to the AP which your Duo is brodcasting.

     Usage: DuoSetupCLI <option> [parameters]